-White won five more gold gloves with the Blue Jays while making the remarkable seem routine, qualify for the all star team again and be part of two World Series winners, proving more champion than breakfast.
+He would win five more gold gloves with the Blue Jays while making the remarkable seem routine, qualify for the all star team again and be part of two World Series winners, proving more champion than breakfast.

-He won another title in 1997 as a member of the National League's Florida Marlins and retired in 2001 after spending his last year with the Milwaukee Brewers.
+White won another title in 1997 as a member of the National League's Florida Marlins and retired in 2001 after spending his last year with the Milwaukee Brewers.
 He was 38.
 Today, he's the hitting coach for the Blue Jays' AAA affiliate Buffalo Bisons.

 * Spoiler alert!

 **Seldom, but not never.

 -- Follow me on Twitter @paperboyarchive